andreee-ff/ride_app/README.md

-# 🚗 RideApp - Ride Sharing Backend API
+# 🚴‍♂️ SafeRide API - Backend for Group Bicycle Rides.

-A modern FastAPI-based REST API for managing ride sharing with user authentication, ride management, and participation tracking.
+A modern FastAPI-based REST API for organizing and tracking group bicycle rides in real-time with GPS coordinates, user authentication, and ride management.

 ## 🧭 Project Status
 - Codebase audited and streamlined by AI_Assistant